xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/guice/bindings.md

 ### Value by path

-All visible configuration paths values are directly bindable:
+All visible configuration paths values can be directly bound:

 ```java
 public class MyConfig extends Configuration {